fixthestatusquo/proca/docs/targets.md

     }
 ```

-emailStatus can be one of: Email status can be one of:
+emailStatus can be one of:
  - `none` - default status, free to send
  - `bounce` - cannot send
  - `blocked`- cannot send